thomaswp/tuxblocks/README.md

 As explained in the getting started guide, PlayN requires [Apache Maven](http://maven.apache.org/) 3.03 or newer, and the [m2eclipse plugin](http://m2eclipse.codehaus.org/) is recommended.
 Once you have the m2eclipse plugin installed, you can import the  **android**, **assets**, **core**, **html** and **java** projects into eclispe, using the instructions in the getting started guide (you may import the **flash** and **ios** projects as well, but they are not in current use).
 If you get errors during the import process, choose to "Resolve Later" and continue.
 They should not be a problem.

+It is recommended that you unpack the TuxBlocks repository in a folder with no spaces in its path, for instance:

+    C:\Users\Thomas\tux\

+and not

+    C:\Users\Thomas\Tux Blocks\

 Running the Game
 ----------------